BeRo1985/poca/docs/compiler.md

 Internally, the lexer scans the input text character by character, classifying sequences according to rules defined in token tables (including operator precedence and token kinds).
 Functions like `ResetTokenVisited` and `ScanToken` ensure that each token is properly marked and that the entire input is processed.
 This stage lays the groundwork for subsequent transformation and parsing by creating a reliable token stream.

-## 2. The Transformer: Refining the Token Stream
+## 3. The Transformer: Refining the Token Stream

 After tokenization, the transformer refines the token stream.
 Its main responsibilities include:

-- Resolving syntactic ambiguities and applying language-specific transformations such as converting “at” tokens or handling lambda function syntactic sugar.
+- **Syntactic Ambiguity Resolution:** Resolving syntactic ambiguities and applying language-specific transformations such as converting “at” tokens or handling lambda function syntactic sugar.
-- Inserting or correcting tokens where needed (for example, adding missing assignment operators or automatically inserted semicolons).
+- **Token Correction:** Inserting or correcting tokens where needed (for example, adding missing assignment operators or automatically inserted semicolons).
-- Reorganizing tokens into a structure that is more amenable to syntactic analysis.
+- **Token Reorganization:** Reorganizing tokens into a structure that is more amenable to syntactic analysis.

 The engine calls a dedicated transformer function as follows: